Social media for children and teenagers

 - learn how to navigate the risks – for example, if your child posts an identifiable image of herself, she can reduce risk by not including any other personal information

-- think about and manage her own ‘digital footprint’ – for example, what your child uploads now might have an impact later in life.
-You could talk about what your child would like her digital footprint to say about her now and in the future.
+- manage her own digital footprint – for example, you could talk about what your child would like her digital footprint to say about her now and in the future.

 Finding out more about social media

-It’s a good idea to explore the social media your child uses.
-You could ask your child what services are popular and which ones he likes.
+Social media platforms and functionality are always changing so it’s a good idea to keep up to date with the social media your child uses.
+You could ask your child what platforms are popular and which ones he likes.
 You could also get your child to show you how they work.

 You could consider checking whether your child’s social media choices are appropriate for her age.
-Some social media services have age restrictions – for example, to have a Facebook or Instagram account your child needs to be 13 years old.
+Some social media platforms have age restrictions.
+For example, to have a Facebook or Instagram account your child needs to be 13 years old.

-But it’s often hard to enforce age restrictions on social media services because it’s easy to lie about your age online.
-Also, many services don’t have specific age limits.
+But it’s often hard to enforce age restrictions on social media because it’s easy to lie about your age online.
+Also, many platforms don’t have specific age limits.
 Others, like online multiplayer game environments, let you interact with people of all ages all over the world.

 What about banning social media?

-Even with younger children, it usually doesn’t work to ban or block social media access.
+Social media is becoming increasingly embedded in apps, games, websites and even learning environments, so it’s hard to ban.
+And it usually doesn’t work to ban or block social media access anyway, even for younger children.
 It’s not a good way of teaching your child how to navigate social media risks and behave respectfully on social media.

 Setting up social media guidelines